 One of three Skiplex centres that existed in the 2010s in England.
 Each with one or more conveyor slope.

 An unusual ski slope that operated in to the late 1990s which thousands of plastic balls on the slope aiming at creating a different artificial ski surface.
 The balls are reported to have gathered in to large drifts.
 Ironically, given its name, the site was up for redevelopment in 2000.

 The Spectrum ski slope was part of the Spectrum Leisure Centre which was developed in the 1970s as a development of the century-old local Miners Welfare.
+It had a 70 metre slope and many other leisure facilities.
 Thanks to community efforts the centre still exists but sadly the slope, which was officially opened by ski racing legend Franz Klammer in the early 1980s, closed in the late 1990s.